wiktorkoscielny/react-ecommerce-graphql/README.md

 ## General info

-Here I'm building e-commerce website, basicly to learn how to use graphql api data from Apollo server and using opus to generate graphql requests.
+Here I'm building e-commerce website, basicly to learn how to use graphql api data from Apollo server and how to use opus to generate graphql requests.

 I have not used any libraries apart from styled-components && opus.
 I am also only using class components.